 This system estimated annual kWh produced is: 11246 kWh

-The system is fully independent self sufficient with minimal use of the power grid companies. (only if no sun is available for extended periods) Approximate cost for this system: AU$ 22,000.- to AU$ 25,000.- depending on your electricity use.
+The system is fully independent self sufficient with minimal use of the power grid companies. (only if no sun is available for extended periods) Approximate cost for this system from: AU$ 22,000.- to AU$ 25,000.- depending on your electricity use.
 Products are of superior quality, warranty and installation workmanship.
-If you don’t want to deal with electricity retailers and don’t want to receive their overcharged electricity accounts GO SOLO.
+If you don’t want to deal with electricity retailers and don’t want to receive their overcharged electricity accounts, GO SOLO.

 FAMELI CONSTRUCTION PTY LTD (SILVERDALE, RIVERLAND & LOWER BLUE MOUNTAINS AREAS) Contact: Domenic Fameli, Mobile: 0407870065 for inquiries